Church Street Marketplace: History

 A design for Church Street was unveiled in March 1978, which encompassed a two-level scheme, with a lower level below the street level, connecting to adjacent buildings through their basements.
 The lower level would add 80,000 square-feet of retail space to the City's total with no new construction, and provide 20,000 square feet of city-owned retail space.
 In March 1979, the City sponsored round table discussions and both local citizens and merchants responded negatively to the idea of a two-level mall.
 The Steering Committee decided to drop the two-level scheme, and a new plan was devised.
 The new plan included bringing the street level up to the sidewalk level, resurfacing the street with brick, adding canopies and shelters, closing the street to cars on the two central blocks, and implementing the downtown bus loop which would enable buses to cross Church Street at two intersections.
 The one-level plan was approved by city voters later that year.

 C. E. Maguire, Inc., of New Britain, Connecticut, was hired to supervise the architectural/engineering work.
 That firm assumed all engineering tasks and contracted Carr & Lynch Associates of New York City as architects.
 Design work was based on a final design scheme by Alexander and Truex: a one-level street mall with replacement and/or improvement of utilities underground, resurfacing of the street, and improvements and appointments along the surface.
 The new $6 million design scheme was approved in early 1980 and construction began on July 7.

 During the sixteen months of construction, none of the businesses along Church Street changed locations or terminated business and retail sales in the area showed no decline.
 Construction was completed in the fall of 1981.

 Occupancy rates

-Since completion of the Marketplace, retail occupancy has remained above 90% and has held steady even in the midst of the recent recession.
+From the completion of the Marketplace through the year 2010, retail occupancy had remained above 90% and had held steady even in the midst of the Great Recession.
 In September 2010, it had 91.7% occupancy with 7 ground-floor vacancies.
 90% is more typical.
 The vacancy rate peaked at 11% in December 2009.